-You can apply for residency for family unity if your child, parent, spouse or partner is a resident or a Mexican citizen.
+You can apply for family unity residency if your child, parent, spouse or partner is a resident or Mexican citizen.

-If you are the parent of a Mexican child, you will get permanent residency immediately upon applying.
-Otherwise, you will get temporary residency first for two years, and then you will be eligible for permanent residency.
+If you are the parent of a Mexican child, you will get permanent residency upon applying.
+Otherwise, you will get temporary residency first for two years.
+Then you will be eligible for permanent residency.